Deutsch: Instrumentierung / Español: Instrumentación / Português: Instrumentação / Français: Instrumentation / Italiano: Strumentazione

 - Flow Meters in Water Treatment Plants: Measure the rate of water flow through pipes to ensure accurate treatment and distribution.

-- Pressure Transmitters in Chemical Plants: Monitor the pressure in vessels and pipelines to prevent overpressure situations and leaks.
+- Pressure transmitters in Chemical Plants: Monitor the pressure in vessels and pipelines to prevent overpressure situations and leaks.

 - Level Sensors in Food and Beverage Manufacturing: Ensure tanks and silos maintain proper levels of ingredients for consistent product quality.